CreativeCrafts/laravel-openid-connect/README.md

 composer require creativecrafts/laravel-openid-connect
 ```

-You can publish the config file with:
+Next, publish the package's configuration file:

 ```bash
 php artisan vendor:publish  --tag="openid-connect-config"
 ```

+This will create a config/openid-connect.php file in your Laravel project.
 This is the contents of the published config file:

 ```php